-Lane, much like the Parkland student activists, is very aware of her privilege, and plans to use it to ensure marginalized groups have their voices heard in this national gun control debate.
-"You look at other movements by people of color in the early 2000s and the 2010s, and you see how quickly the media turned against them, and now you look at how quickly media has been positive towards us," Lane said.
-"That's why for me and my team, we're planning on doing a lot more outreach to people of color organizations that have been fighting this fight for a long time, because they deserve the credit for their work."
+Lane, much like the Parkland student activists, is very aware of her privilege, and plans to use it to ensure marginalised groups have their voices heard in this national gun control debate.
+"You look at other movements by people of colour in the early 2000s and the 2010s, and you see how quickly the media turned against them, and now you look at how quickly media has been positive towards us," Lane said.
+"That's why for me and my team, we're planning on doing a lot more outreach to people of colour organisations that have been fighting this fight for a long time, because they deserve the credit for their work."

-As for what's next, Lane recognizes the fight for gun safety is just getting started.
+As for what's next, Lane recognises the fight for gun safety is just getting started.
 "My work does not end after April 20th," she said.
 "We have a lot more things in store.